caseyho/wordle-solver/README.md

-# wordle-solver
+# wordle-solver-benchmarks
-Benchmarks of optimal gameplay for Wordle puzzles
+Benchmarks of optimal gameplay for various algorithms used to solver Wordle puzzles

 ## Problem set
 The list of possible Wordle words can be determined by peeking at Wordle's source code.
 There are 2315 potential Wordle games, each of which is a fairly common 5-letter English words.
 There is also a second, larger set of 12972 words containing the majority of 5-letter words that can be found in an English dictionary from which the user can guess from.